Informed Consent and the Quiz

 Emergency Signs after your operation

+Yes.
+It is possible to transfer food addiction to a different addiction or bad habit after surgery.
+An addiction to unhealthy food almost always plays some role in the problem of obesity.
+You need to be careful not to substitute the reward pathways provided with eating unhealthy food with another unhealthy habit that may cause similar feelings of pleasure.
+There are a variety of physical and emotional changes that occur after bariatric surgery.
+Some of these changes may lead risk-taking behavior.
 If you have a previous diagnosis of depression or anxiety and you have previously been prescribed medications, then you should continue to take your medication in the immediate time up to and after your operation.
 Do not make your own decision to stop these or any other medications.
 If you feel extremely anxious or depressed after your operation then please speak with your psychiatrist, clinical psychologist or a member of Dr. Belsley’s team.
 Do not return to old eating habits and do not keep your problems to yourself.

 When do you stop taking your vitamins and minerals?